otto-torino/otto-torino.github.io/_posts/2019-10-15-django-baton.md

 What about a cool, modern and responsive django admin template?

-Django is a great framework, it let's you build complex web applications quickly and reliably.
+Django is a great framework, it lets you build complex web applications quickly and reliably.
 All the front-end stuff is up to the developer, while the back-end can be auto-generated registering your apps to the django admin application.
 That's great, because you can focus on how the application will look like, having most of the boring and repetitive backoffice work done.

 The django default admin theme has changed over the years, and at the time of this writing it is almost fully responsive.
-But we think it's too minimal, it lacks a convenient sidebar menu and some teaks to make large forms more readable.
+But we think it's too minimal, it lacks a convenient sidebar menu and some tweaks to make large forms more readable.

 ![django-baton index page](/assets/images/posts/django-baton.jpg)